janymuong/janymuong.github.io/_posts/2025-09-17-i-dyed-my-hair-pink.md

 <blockquote><em style="color:#fff">Sitting in a chalet in the backyard with a laptop, a little girl hating Windows and dreaming of building a computer and an operating system no one could ever track.
 She was growing up with a keylogger.
 The dream never happened.
 For ten years she didn’t touch a computer.</em></blockquote>

-I’ve come to think that honoring life means trying, in wchatever way possible, to make the world a little better.
+I’ve come to think that honoring life means trying, in whatever way possible, to make the world a little better.
 I remember how we once looked at it with clear eyes and felt the weight of its injustice, and from that wound came the dream of building something better.
 That dream was never naïve, it was the only honest vision we ever held.

 <span style="color:white">
 History itself is written in architectures, from cities of stone to machines of code.
 We can build, we can arrange, but we cannot create like God.